Referral

 • Dysphagia with obstruction in pharynx of cervical oesophagus

-• Unexplained serous otitis media/ effusion in a patient aged over 18
+• Unexplained unilateral glue ear (middle ear effusion) in a patient aged over 18

 Suspected Thyroid Cancer: